Congratulations on your offer! We look forward to welcoming you on campus. Here is how you can get started on in your research program.

 Research Preparation Course

-Attendance at the Postgraduate Researchers Orientation is compulsory for all candidates commencing a PhD or Masters research degrees and ensures a smooth transition to research study at UNSW.
+Attendance at the Postgraduate Research Course/Induction is compulsory for all candidates commencing a Doctor of Philosophy, Professional Doctorate or Masters by Research degree.
+The course ensures a smooth transition to research study at UNSW.

 The event will provide new research candidates with important information on: